Approved PCP foster families do not have to complete the DCBS approval process.

 - The role of Cabinet staff and the PCP staff in the adoption process;

 - Importance of permanency to a child;

 - Legal relationship within adoption;

 - Legal risks;

-- Child’s options for a permanent home when foster parents do not adopt;
+- Child’s options for a permanent home when a foster parent(s) does not adopt;

 - Areas in which the foster family needs preparation as a potential adoptive resource;

-- Adoption assistance program and eligibility status of the child (Adoption assistance requests cannot be processed until after the termination of parental rights);
+- Adoption assistance program and eligibility status of the child (Adoption Assistance Requests cannot be processed until after the termination of parental rights (TPR));

 - Adoptive parent’s responsibility to retain an attorney for the purpose of finalizing the adoption;

 - Benefits a child may be eligible to receive;

 - Resources in the community for a child(ren) with special needs;

 - Support services for adoptive parents, (i.e., Adoption Support for Kentucky (ASK), the Network, etc.);